 When did SST start?

 Referrals of adults began in August, 2010.
 Referral of children began May, 2011.

 Who are the agencies that are providing SST services?

-The Illinois Crisis Prevention Network (ICPN) will be serving all referrals.
-ICPN is operated by Trinity Services and The Hope Institute for Children and Families.
-Kim Shontz, LCSW, and Tim Baker, LCPC, will the statewide Directors for ICPN.
+The Illinois Crisis Prevention Network (ICPN) is the SST service provider.
+The ICPN is operated as a partnership between Trinity Services and The Hope Institute for Children and Families.
+Kim Shontz, LCSW, and Amie Burke, BCBA, are the statewide Directors for ICPN.

 Contact for Questions